-On the night of 9 October 1996 there were 40,58 million people in South Africa (Census '96).
-Of these, 76,7% classified themselves as African; 10,9% as white; 8,9% as coloured;

-and 2,6% as Indian/Asian.
-According to Statistics South Africa, the country's population estimates in the year 2000 stood at 43 686 million, of which some 22,7 million were women.
+On the night of 9 October 1996, there were 40,58 million people in South Africa (Census '96).
+Of these, 76,7% classified themselves as African; 10,9% as white; 8,9% as coloured; and 2,6% as Indian/Asian.
+According to Statistics South Africa, the country's population estimates in the year 2001 stood at 44 561 million, of which some 23 122 million were women.
 The second democratic census was held in October 2001.
+The first results of Census 2001 are expected in April 2003.

-The South African population consists of the following groups: the Nguni people (including the Zulu, Xhosa and Swazi), who account for two-thirds of the population; the Sotho-Tswana people, who include the Southern, Northern and Western Sotho (Tswana); the Tsonga; the Venda; Afrikaners; English; coloureds; Indians, and people who have immigrated to South Africa from the rest of Africa, Europe and Asia and who maintain a strong cultural identity.
+The South African population consists of the following groups: the Nguni people (consisting of the Zulu, Xhosa, Ndebele and Swazi), who account for two-thirds of the population; the Sotho-Tswana people, who include the Southern, Northern and Western Sotho (Tswana); the Tsonga; the Venda; Afrikaners; English; Coloureds; Indians, and people who have immigrated to South Africa from the rest of Africa, Europe and Asia and who maintain a strong cultural identity.
 A few members of the Khoi and the San also live in South Africa.